lukesnyder98/stock-analysis/README.md

 ## Overview of Project

-In this challenge, a VBA script that was used to deliver an analysis of a set of stocks with the click of a button is refactored in order for it to run more efficiently, using arrays and nested for loops.
+In this project, a VBA script that was used to deliver an analysis of a set of stocks with the click of a button is refactored in order for it to run more efficiently, using arrays and nested for loops.

 ## Results